 Key Takeaways

-- Wegovy is the only option FDA-approved for weight loss, while Ozempic and Rybelsus are approved for type 2 diabetes; compounded semaglutide is not FDA-approved.
+- Wegovy is the only option FDA-approved for weight loss, while Ozempic and Rybelsus are approved for type 2 diabetes

 - Wegovy delivers the highest average weight loss, Ozempic offers added heart and kidney benefits for diabetics, and Rybelsus is a daily pill for those who prefer to avoid injections.